BielRoig/hfeb-guide/content/docs/matchup-spread/ub-psychatog.md

 ## General Plan

-**U/B Psychatog** is a matchup similar to U/W Landstill, but without many of the problems tied to white.
+**UB Psychatog** is a matchup similar to UW Landstill, but without many of the problems tied to white.

 This is a fundamental point.
-Against U/B Psychatog you don't have to worry about cards like:
+Against UB Psychatog you don't have to worry about cards like:

 - **Swords to Plowshares**;
 - **Disenchant**;
 - **Humility**;
-- **Meddling Mage**;
+- **Meddling Mage**.
-- **Decree of Justice**;
-- other white interactions that make U/W Landstill much more complicated to navigate.

 This difference significantly changes how you can approach the game.
 In particular, **Survival of the Fittest** is much stronger, especially Game 1, because the opponent has very few ways — often none — to remove it once it resolves.

 For this reason, your main approach should be to try to resolve **Survival** and build the game from there.

-U/B Psychatog has no manlands and no particularly fast clock, other than **Psychatog** itself.
+UB Psychatog has no manlands and no particularly fast clock, other than **Psychatog** itself.
 Even Psychatog, though, isn't always an immediate kill: it often has to clear the board first, handle any chump blockers, and then attack in a spot where the opponent can convert hand and graveyard into lethal damage.

 This gives you time.
-And against a control deck that can't easily remove Survival, time is often on your side.
+And against a control deck that can't easily remove Survival, time is often on your wincon.

 ## Game 1